50 Ways to Avoid Catching a Cold This Season

 Avoid unhealthy food

-Dr. Ahn says that drinking enough liquid, whether hot or cold, is another good way to keep mucous membranes moist.
-In addition, “staying well hydrated can be a great way to help flush toxins from the body,” Palinski-Wade says.
+Downing enough liquids, whether hot or cold, is another good way to keep mucous membranes moist, says Dr. Ahn.
+In addition, “staying well hydrated can help flush toxins from the body,” Palinski-Wade says.
 Above all, you want to prevent dehydration, which can weaken your body’s defenses.
+A review of studies published in 2015 in Nutrition Reviews shows that dehydration is a risk factor for many health conditions.
 You don’t have to aim for a certain amount; just drink enough so that your pee is clear or at least pale yellow.
 Find out the sneaky ways you might be making yourself dehydrated.

 But avoid the water fountain

-Plan ahead and have your own water bottle to prevent having to use a potentially germy public water fountain to stay hydrated.
-If they are cleaned frequently, “drinking fountains with clean water are safe to drink from,” says Jennifer Lighter, MD, a pediatric infectious disease specialist at Hassenfeld Children’s Hospital at NYU Langone.
-But according to one study, school water fountains had more germs on them than toilet seats, indicating that regular cleaning may not be happening.
-“Transmissions of germs may occur due to contamination of equipment on frequently touched surfaces,” Dr. Lighter says.
+Plan ahead and carry your own water bottle to prevent having to use a potentially germy public water fountain.
+If they are cleaned frequently, “drinking fountains with clean water are safe to drink from,” says Jennifer Lighter, MD, a pediatric infectious disease specialist at NYU Langone Health in New York.
+But according to one study, conducted by NSF International, school water fountains had more germs on them than toilet seats, indicating that regular cleaning may not be happening.
+“Transmission of germs may occur due to contamination of equipment on frequently touched surfaces,” Dr. Lighter says.

 Wash your water bottle